boardfish/socialise/readme.md

 1. In the settings for your fork, **rename the project** to `yourusername.github.io`, where `yourusername` is your GitHub username.
 From then on, Socialise will be live at that web address, `yourusername.github.io`.

-1. **In your fork of the project, change the lines beginning with `assign` in the file `index.html`**.
-Replace what's in the quotes with what's at the end of your profile links.
+1. **In your fork of the project, change the profile in `data/_profiles.yml`**.
+Replace `JohnDoe` with what's at the end of your profile links.
 For example, if you view your personal Facebook profile, your browser will be at `facebook.com/your.username` or something like that.
-In this case, put `your.username` between the quotes.
-If you don't have an account for a shown service, simply delete that line or surround that line with `{% comment %}` and `{% endcomment %}`.
+In this case, put `your.username` where JohnDoe is.
+If you don't have an account for a shown service, simply delete that line. **I'm aware some profiles cna be hard to find (looking at you Spotify!).
+Instructions coming to the wiki soon.**

 You can also **deploy with Heroku** - instructions available soon.